COMMENCEMENT 2026

 First Aid Stations EMTs are stationed at the back of Lawler Arena.

 Students will pick up their cap and gown at the Grad Fair.
-Students who are unable to attend the Grad Fair can order their cap and gown through the Merrimack Bookstore.
+Students who are unable to attend the Grad Fair can order their cap and gown through the Merrimack Bookstore beginning April 27, 2026.
 Students can call the bookstore at (978) 837-5431 or visit the bookstore in person during their normal business hours.

-Pricing for cap, gown and hood will be available in the coming weeks.
+Pricing for cap, gown and hood is as follows:

 All undergraduate and graduate students participating in Commencement events should plan to attend the Grad Fair on Wednesday, April 22, from noon – 7 p.m. in the Sakowich Campus Center.
 At the Grad Fair, students can purchase their cap and gown and pick up Commencement parking passes.
 There will also be several tables with information about Commencement and completing your time at Merrimack including: Financial Aid, Registrar, O’Brien Center for Career Development, Merrimack Bookstore, Josten’s and more.